“This too shall pass.” –Abraham Lincoln

 So, I think Zoom will sustain a long ramp of success as we enter what I call the Post-Pandemic Era (PPE).
 But Zoom’s success or failure in itself is not important to my PPE.
 What’s important as I see it is that mobile video communications as a category are enabling people to work, learn, share, and play in a time when they otherwise could not.
 Video chat has become a habit, just like social media or interactive games did in the past.
 It has become an essential business communication tool, just as email once did.

 I believe mobile video communications, alongside other forms of instant communication, will serve as an increasing part of work and life for most people moving forward.
 There has been a lot of evidence to support this hypothesis of mine as well.
 In the past few weeks, we have seen the first use of video for doctor appointments, home appraisals, ultrasound tests, and even mass layoffs.

 I also think the mobile portion has greater potential than has been realized so far.
 But the fact that everyone will now be able to video chat with anyone, anywhere will evolve over time, in the same way, the mobile phone evolved.
 And things like the previously mentioned portable ultrasound machine will give people a choice as to whether or not they want to go for a face-to-face appointment initially.
-It’s going to get to the point whereby only if you are of a certain age, will you recall that the original application for the mobile phone was to actually talk to people in realtime without the bells and whistles of video and the various other capabilities that the internet has enabled mobile phones to achieve.
+It’s going to get to the point whereby only if you are of a certain age will you recall that the original application for the mobile phone was to simply talk to people in realtime without the bells and whistles of video and the various other capabilities that the internet has enabled mobile phones to achieve.